ICONIC AUSTIN MUSIC VENUES

 Austin's celebrated live music scene inevitably continues to change, and likewise stays the same.
 As venues come and go, two key factors somehow remain stable; an astonishing 250 or so places present live music here, and every style is represented.

 The scene keeps adapting.
-The Broken Spoke and Continental Club are widely considered the town's top venues.
+The Broken Spoke and Continental Club are widely considered two of the town's most iconic and revered venues.
 The Spoke, a classic country dancehall getting hemmed in by residential development, still books mostly-local acts (Alvin Crow, Cornell Hurd Band, Jesse Dayton) who can keep the dazzling boot-scooters circling the floor.
 The Continental Club still favors rootsy American music from both touring and local acts; among the latter, look for twangy country from Redd Volkaert, blues from the Blues Specialists, or rock from singer-songwriters like James McMurtry as well as bands like White Ghost Shivers.
 But music lovers know that the sounds are more intimate in the tiny, upstairs Continental Gallery.

 Rooms like the eclectic Saxon Pub hold their own.
 The Saxon offers mostly regional acts, including favorite son rocker Bob Schneider with his various bands.
 Plus, of course, the Resentments, the informal Americana group born there via Sunday jams and still going strong, albeit with completely different personnel, more than a decade later.
 Other old standbys - acoustic listening room Cactus Café, world music stronghold Flamingo Cantina, former bootlegging saloon The Speakeasy, jazz club the Elephant Room, country hole-in-the-wall Little Longhorn Saloon and Red River Street rock bastions like the cutting-edge Mohawk - also thrive.